FROSTR-ORG/igloo-desktop/src/__tests__/README.md

 # Igloo Test Suite

-This directory contains the tests for the Igloo application.
-The testing approach follows these principles:
+This directory contains the tests for the Igloo application, which focuses on key management and signing using the FROSTR protocol.
+Our testing approach emphasizes thorough test coverage, realistic mocking, and clear organization.

 ## Testing Strategy